hsachinraj/Azurelabs/README.md

    </tr>
 </table>

-Use <a href="https://vstsdemogenerator.azurewebsites.net">VSTSDemoDataGenerator</a> to provision <b>PartsUnlimited</b> project.
+Use <a href="https://vstsdemogenerator.azurewebsites.net">VSTSDemoDataGenerator</a> to provision **PartsUnlimited** project with pre-defined set of data.

-Since we need build artifacts to be deployed to Azure App Service, we need to generate one by changing the code and following through CI build.
+Since we need build artifacts to be deployed to Azure App Service, we need to generate one by changing the code and following through CI build process.
 Below are the steps to follow the same.
 ## Configuring the CI/CD pipeline

 1. Navigate to the project that was created and go to **Code** hub.